-Some mittens and ski gloves come with a zip pocket to hide your keys or to stuff a disposable hand warmer.
+Some ski mittens come with a zip pocket to hide your keys or to stuff a disposable hand warmer.
 The zip may also be used to help vent your mittens when the heat starts to turn up.

 If you can find mittens or gloves with a soft piece of absorbent fabric on the thumb, you’ve found yourself a nose wipe.
 Sure, it may not be the coolest feature, but let’s face it—noses run on the slopes.

-Some mittens and gloves come with support and grips to make life easier.
-For example, a lot of snowboarding mittens and gloves come with wrist supports to help protect you from falls.
+Some ski & snowboarding mittens come with support and grips to make life easier.
+For example, a lot of snowboarding mittens come with wrist supports to help protect you from falls.
 Others may have grips along the palm or where the fingers are.
 Grips can also reinforce the durability of your ski mittens, so they last longer.

 Sizing and Fit

-Lastly, you need to ensure that your ski mittens are going to fit properly.
+Lastly, you may be asking “how should ski mittens fit?”.
+Well, you need to ensure that your ski mittens are going to fit properly.
 Otherwise, you won’t be getting much use out of them.
 A ski mitten that fits correctly will provide you with enough room to move your fingers and grasp things.
 When measuring for size, go from the tip of your longest finger (middle finger) and then measure down to the wrist.
 The same is true for both mittens and gloves.
 The cuff should be long enough to protect your wrist from the snow.
 Your fingers should never feel like they are getting jammed up against the fingertips of the glove or the end of the mitten.
 If so, the ski mittens or gloves are too small.